Singapore to host AFF Suzuki Cup 2020: Teams, how to watch & more

 AFF Suzuki Cup 2020: Participating Teams and draw results

-Nine teams will automatically qualify for the finals, while the 10th slot will be contested by the two lowest-ranked AFF teams, namely Brunei Darussalam and Timor Leste, in the play-off match.
+Nine teams automatically qualify for the finals, while the 10th slot will be contested by the two lowest-ranked AFF teams - namely Brunei Darussalam and Timor Leste - in the play-off match.

-Australia, now also an AFF country, is expected to be out of the competition again, although recently there has been renewed interest in taking part in the competition thanks to the successful format change in 2018.
+Australia, now also an AFF country, stayed out of the competition again, although recently there has been renewed interest in taking part in the competition thanks to the successful format change in 2018.

 - Vietnam (defending champion)